The Naked Kiss (1964)

 Farhadi proves again that he is one of the greatest storytellers nowadays to shape nuanced, three-dimensional characters, making it impossible for us to take sides or judge any of them – and his wonderful last scene, filmed in one long take, is of extraordinary sensibility.

-Adam Driver is great and delivers a sensitive performance in an intelligent character study that shows us a week in the life of a man living a melancholy existence, and it is very nice to see how Jarmusch uses black-and-white patterns to underline the character’s ordinary routine.
+Adam Driver delivers a sensitive performance in this intelligent character study that shows us a week in the life of a man living a melancholy existence, and it is great to see how Jarmusch uses black-and-white patterns to underline the character’s ordinary routine.

 Pather Panchali (1955)

 An impressive achievement considering that this was Ray’s first film, and he displays an enormous confidence in the direction of this hypnotizing and realistic look into the life of a Bengali family struggling with poverty as witnessed by the eyes of an eight year-old boy.

 Kubrick’s best depiction of the brutal and dehumanizing face of war, it not only offers excellent performances, an exquisite cinematography and an intensely absorbing dialogue, but ends with an especially beautiful (and thought-provoking) last scene.

 A sensitive and heartwarming drama that could have been easily filled with clichés and turned into a melodrama but is wise instead to develop its story in an always believable and sincere way, relying also on two adorable performances by Skarsgård and Ljungman.